markhunte/Hype_Symbol_Override_Extension/README.md

 Each dataset key name must only be used per child element.
 Any child element must have its own unique dataset key name.

-The overriden properties can be noramal css properties, hypeDocument.setElementProperty() properties or other proberties that can normally be set with javascript.
+The overriden properties can be normal css properties, hypeDocument.setElementProperty() properties or other HTML properties that can normally be set with javascript.

-A Symbol Instance is an instance of a single Symbol on a scene .
-There can be many instances of the same Symbol on a scene.
+A Symbol Instance is an instance of a single Symbol on a scene and there can be many instances of the same Symbol on a scene.

-You only have to set up the Symbol and its childrens elements once.
-You can add a new dataset key name and value at any time.
+You only have to set up the Symbol and its children elements once but you can add a new dataset key name and value at any time.

- A Symbol's child elements  may have a  dataset key names (*data-elementRef_*) and values  but the Symbol itself does not have to have, use any or all of them.
+ A Symbol's child elements may have dataset key names (*data-elementRef_*) and values  but the Symbol Parent itself does not have to ;  have , use any or all of them.
 Element dataset key names (*data-elementRef_*)   that are used, must match in the Parent Symbol

 <hr>

-The datasets and value are entered  in Additional HTML Attributes in Hype's Identity Panel
+The datasets and value are entered  in the **Additional HTML Attributes** in Hype's Identity Panel

+#### **Symbol data attributes:**

+Symbol Dataset name and value to use for an override from the parent Symbol Instance.

 <img src="README.assets/Screenshot 2021-01-28 at 22.38.34.jpg" alt="Screenshot 2021-01-28 at 22.38.34" style="zoom:50%;" />